Maxuss/chatgpt_rs/README.md

 }
 ```

+Since conversations only hold little data (conversation ID and latest message ID), you can have multiple conversations at the same time!

 ## Session Tokens
 Session tokens allow access to the OpenAI API.
 You can find them in the Cookie storage of your browser.